Mario Monterosso: With Tav Falco

 In 2020, during the COVID-19 pandemic, Falco began a musical collaboration with Mike Watt at the latter's suggestion.
 The project developed into a five-song EP entitled Club Car Zodiac, which featured Watt, Toby Dammit, and Argentine surf guitarist Didi Wray amongst others.
 Monterosso produced, arranged, and played guitar on the album.
-Club Car Zodiac is released as a purple vinyl 12" 45 rpm EP by ORG Music on Record Store Day Black Friday, November 26, 2021.
+Club Car Zodiac is released as a purple vinyl 12" 45 rpm EP by ORG Music on Record Store Day Black Friday, 26 November 2021.

-In 2022, Tav Falco's Panther Burns undertook an extensive US Tour, which began in August 25 in San Francisco and featured dates in 34 US cities.
+In 2022, Tav Falco's Panther Burns undertook an extensive US Tour, which began on 25 August in San Francisco and featured dates in 34 US cities.
 Monterosso backed Falco on this tour, along with bassist Guiseppe Sangirardi and drummer Walter Brunetti.
 Monterosso's trio opened for Falco as an instrumental act, playing songs from Monterosso's recent album Take It Away along with other cover songs.

+On the Nashville stop of their 2022 US Tour, Tav Falco Panther Burns recorded a live-in-the-studio session at Bridgestone Arena Studios.
+The session was recorded 27 September 2022, and featured Monterosso on lead guitar and backing vocals.
+The sessions were first broadcast as "Cabaret of Daggers Special" on SiriusXM Outlaw Country (Channel 60).
+ORG Music then released the sessions as the album Nashville Sessions: Live at Bridgestone Arena Studios in 2023.
+Soon after the release of Nashville Sessions, Tav Falco Panther Burns embarked on yet another US tour, entitled the "Ride the Snake Tour".
+Monterosso played guitar on this tour as well.

+In late 2023, Monterosso began work on production of a Tav Falco solo album entitled Desire on Ice.
+The album drew from previous Falco-penned original songs, reinterpreting the songs in new and unusual ways.
+Basic tracks for the album were recorded in February 2024 at Sam Phillips Recording Service in Memphis.
+Monterosso assembled a large set of celebrity guest musicians to appear on the album, including Jon Spencer (Jon Spencer Blues Explosion), The Reverend Horton Heat, Bobby Gillespie (Primal Scream / The Jesus and Mary Chain), and Ann Magnuson.
+Monterosso worked as a session musician on the album in addition to being its producer.
+ORG Music released Desire on Ice on 12 September 2025 to positive reviews, including a 5/5 rating from Mojo magazine with a special inset, an 8/10 rating from Uncut with a full page writeup, and another 8/10 rating from Classic Rock.